Director of Development

 - Works closely with Board of Trustee members and serve as the primary liaison with the advancement committee.

 - Participate in Lake Junaluska’s Leadership Team, which meets monthly to discuss organizational objectives, outcomes and challenges.
-The Director of Development will also serve as a regular contributors to the Executive Team regarding the strategic issues for Lake Junaluska.
+The Director of Development will also serve as a regular contributor to the Executive Team regarding the strategic issues for Lake Junaluska.

 - Comply with all safety policies, practices and procedures and report any unsafe activities or conditions immediately to supervisor or the Human Resources department.